TrustedFirmware-A/trusted-firmware-a/docs/components/ras.rst

 is set to ``1``, it'll first call ``ras_ea_handler()`` function, which is the top-level RAS exception handler. ``ras_ea_handler`` is responsible for iterating to through platform-supplied error records, probe them, and when an error is identified, look up and invoke the corresponding error handler.
+When ``ENABLE_FEAT_RAS`` is set to ``2`` the handler will also be built but it will not be called if ``FEAT_RAS`` is not present in hardware.
+The checks to do so will incur a performance penalty.

 Note that, if the platform chooses to override the ``plat_ea_handler`` function and intend to use the RAS framework, it must explicitly call